fmstacco/healthylife-organicshop/README.md

 ### Product Details

+The **wishlist feature** can also be seen on this page where the user can add the product to the wishlist.

 Please click on the links below to see the **Product Details page** for large screen and mobile:

 <details><summary><b>Users Logged out and Logged in</b></summary><br>